vitormcruz/tome/README.md

 As an example, let's consider a simple Acceptance Criteria: Users Must be at Major Age to be Registered

 Examples derived from it could be:
-  1. A User at age of 20 cannot be registered on the system
+  1. A User at age of 20 years old cannot be registered on the system
-  2. A User at age of 21 can be registered on the system
+  2. A User at age of 21 years old can be registered on the system
-  3. A User at age of 30 can be registered on the system
+  3. A User at age of 30 years old can be registered on the system

 The first scenario can be written in Tome like this: